muppet9010/Factorio-Biter-Revive/README.md

 4. All commands with the Add priority will be added to the base value.
 If these are negative values then they will be deducted.
 This allows multiple Add commands to apply their cumulative effect.
 5. The final value for evolution and revive chance settings will be clamped between 0% and 100%.
 With duration min/max settings being prevented going below 0 seconds.

-#### Exception
+#### Exceptions

-2 settings are an exception to the above evalutation logic: chanceFormula and delayText.
+2 settings are exceptions to the above evaluation logic: `chanceFormula` and `delayText`

 For these settings only the highest priority order active command will set the current value.
-If multiple commands are equally the highest priroity one will be selected at random.
+If multiple commands are equally the highest priority one will be selected at random.
 This isn't deemed an issue as the concept of adding text strings together or finding the largest one doesn't make sense.
 Priority order is: enforced command, base command, mod setting, add command.

 Syntax
 ------